alanlau64/CS611Bank/DesignDocument.md

 and Gson to save all the necessary information in
 Json files.
-We also applied model view controller (MVC) design pattern to manage our system and factory pattern to create log instances.
+We also applied model view controller (MVC) design pattern to manage our system and factory pattern to create log instances, as well as strategy pattern to describe behavior of accounts.
 With the help of these design patterns, we can manage the whole system including front end and back end as well as the file system more clearly.

 We implemented all features mentioned in the document including but not limited to create accounts, deposit,